 Born in USA but raised in Shropshire, Myhill spent his formative years at Aston Villa but by 2003 he had not made a senior appearance for the Villians, only seeing action during a number of loan spells.
 However a youth career influenced by senior keepers the calibre of David James and Peter Schmeichel rubbed off on young Boaz (whose real first name is Glynn), and it was that pedigree that encouraged Hull City to retain his services.

 In July 2010 West Bromwich Albion paid £1.5 million for Myhill’s services and his loyal approach to the professional game was again on display as he spent 9 seasons at The Hawthorns, save for one season on loan up the A41 at Birmingham City.
 Rarely a first team regular at the Baggies, Myhill fulfilled a dutiful reserve role for many years.
-He left the Baggies briefly in summer of 2018, resigning weeks later, and finally left the club in June 2019 to join the West Bromwich Albion academy coaching staff.
+He left the Baggies briefly in summer of 2018, resigning weeks later, and finally ended his playing career in June 2019 to join the West Bromwich Albion academy coaching staff.

 Although born to a USA-born and a Welsh mother, Myhill played for England under-20s in 2002.
 But in 2008, as City were rapidly climbing the Championship table, Myhill accepted an invite to play for the Wales senior squad.
 His last cap was in 2013, by which time Boaz had amassed 21 caps for the Red Dragons.

 Date/Place of Birth: 9 November 1982, Modesto (USA)

 Hull City First Game: 20 December 2003, Mansfield Town H (League Division 3), 21 years, 41 days old

 Hull City Final Game: 10 April 2010, Burnley H (Premier League), 27 years, 152 days old